-And the company is making continuous efforts to improve the performance of their sites on mobile devices.
-A new version of Wix — Editor X — has recently been made available in BETA mode, and this does let you create fully responsive websites.
+And the company is making efforts to improve the performance of their sites on mobile devices.
+A new version of Wix — Editor X — has recently been made available that does let you create fully responsive websites.

-As for WordPress, finding a fully responsive theme isn’t difficult at all — so in the area of mobile-friendliness, WordPress is the clear winner.
+As for WordPress, finding a fully-responsive theme isn’t difficult at all — so in the area of mobile-friendliness, the clear winner is WordPress.

-The customization options available to you with WordPress depend entirely on the theme you’re using.
+The theme customization options available to you with WordPress depend entirely on the theme you’re using.

-Premium WordPress themes tend to have extensive customization options, allowing you to extensively tweak the layout of your website.
+Premium WordPress themes tend to have extensive customization options, allowing you to extensively change the layout of your website.

-With free WordPress themes however, you are usually limited to making fairly minor modifications (e.g. to typefaces, text color, button color).
+With free WordPress themes however, you are usually limited to making fairly minor modifications (e.g. to typefaces, text color, button color etc.).

 In terms of typefaces, many WordPress themes come with a lot of web fonts built in.
 Alternatively, you can install your own fonts using a plugin, or by editing your site’s CSS (the code that determines your website’s visual appearance).

-As for Wix, the built-in Wix Editor makes it very straightforward to edit and customize templates.
-You simply click on the web element you’d like to customize and click the Change Design button to see the different design options available to you.
+As for Wix, the built-in Wix Editor makes it very easy to edit and customize templates.
+You simply click on the web element you’d like to customize and click a Change Design button to see the different design options available to you.

-Wix provides around 100 different web fonts to choose from out of the box, and gives you the option to upload your own fonts directly via the Wix Editor too.
+Wix provides around 160 different web fonts to choose from out of the box (including several non-English fonts; Korean, Japanese, Thai and Hebrew fonts are all catered for).
+It gives you the option to upload your own fonts directly via the Wix Editor too.